Check the 2004 trial study of the weather cam and quad processor at the bottom of this page

 quad view - feeding visit at lower left.

-quad cam - feeding visit at lower right.
+quad cam - feeding visit at upper right.